jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

     (b) the revocation of an instrument of appointment in accordance with section 184(2); or (c) the expiry of the term of appointment (as specified in the instrument of appointment and in accordance with any renewal of the term of appointment).
 (2) Despite any terminating event,—
-  (a) any terms and conditions of the instrument of appointment that relate to a provider's reporting obligations in respect of the provider's scheme continue to apply until the date when the term of appointment would have expired but for the terminating event; and
+  (a) any terms and conditions of the instrument of appointment that relate to a provider’s reporting obligations in respect of the provider’s scheme continue to apply until the date when the term of appointment would have expired but for the terminating event; and
   (b) regulations made under section 230 continue to apply in relation to the provider until the provider has completed every act or thing that the regulations require the provider to do following any terminating event.

 ### Subpart 7 — Miscellaneous

 ### 186 Objections and appeals against decisions of Government Actuary
-(1) Any person who is dissatisfied with an order or decision made by the Government Actuary in the exercise of the Government Actuary's powers, functions, and discretions under this Act may object to that order or decision by notice to the Government Actuary.
+(1) Any person who is dissatisfied with an order or decision made by the Government Actuary in the exercise of the Government Actuary’s powers, functions, and discretions under this Act may object to that order or decision by notice to the Government Actuary.
 (2) Every objection under subsection (1) must be made within 28 days after notice of the order or decision is given, or within any extended time as the Government Actuary may allow on application made either before or after the 28-day period has elapsed.
 (3) The Government Actuary must, if the person objecting so requests, allow that person an opportunity of being heard by him or her within 28 days after receiving that request.
 (4) The Government Actuary must, within 28 days after receiving the objection or holding any hearing requested under subsection (3), give notice of his or her decision to the person who made the objection.